|Types||Oxford Qualification - Part-time|

 Accommodation is available at the Rewley House Residential Centre, within the Department for Continuing Education, in central Oxford.
 The comfortable, en-suite, study-bedrooms are rated 3-star, and come with free high-speed internet access and TV.
 Guests can take advantage of the excellent dining facilities and common room bar, where they may relax and network with others on the programme.

-These rates (in pounds sterling) are for the academic year 2014-15 and will increase annually.
+These rates (in pounds sterling) are for students joining in the 2016-17 academic year and will increase annually.

 The annual award fee is due for every academic year (or part-year) attended; module or dissertation fees are due in advance as invoiced.
 Fees must be paid in accordance with the Terms and Conditions for the programme.